aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 The difference is that here there is no `repeat.for`, and we inspect the contexts in the `attached` hook.
 We can see that the `op` property bound from the `from-view` mode indeed ends up in the override context instead of the binding context.

-The example however begets the question "How to access the property in view model that is bound from view, without performing the gymnastics with `$controller` and `scope`?"
+The example however begets the question "How to access and manipulate a property in view model that is bound from view, without performing the gymnastics with `$controller` and `scope`?"
 In fact we can assert - as shown in the example below - that even if we periodically update the `op` property in VM, the output never changes.

 {% code title="App.ts" %}